datorama/SuiteNG/README.md

       The destination path (including filename) of the xml file.
       User property: suite.relative.path

+    testCaseId
+      The list of custom 3rd party annotations and attributes for test case id used for suite test name.
+Examples: com.examples.TestCaseId#jiraId User property: test.case.id

     testClassesDirectory (Default: target/test-classes/)
       The path to tests classes directory in project.
       User property: test.classes.directory

+    testLevelTimeoutInMilliseconds (Default: 0)
+      The test level timeout in milliseconds to configure in xml file.
+      User property: test.timeout

     testName (Default: default)
       The test name parameter to configure in xml file.